memtt/malt/src/doc/file-format.md

 		"exe":"simple-case-finstr-linked",
 		"command":"./simple-case-finstr-linked",
 		"hostname":"sebv4"
 	 },

 Details about stacks
 --------------------

-The "stacks" entry contain structure like :
+The "stacks" entry contains structure like :

 	 {
 		stats: [                            /* List of stacks with data */
 			{
 				stack : ['0xa','0xb'],      /* Stacks with 0xb called by 0xa */